-Whip up this 100% whole wheat pizza dough in your food processor.
+Whip up this 100% whole wheat pizza dough recipe in your food processor.
 It hardly needs kneading or rising time.
 You can make this pizza in less than the amount of time it would take for pizza delivery.
 Dinner is ready!
 Yields two medium (11″ diameter) pizzas.

 Grill option: This dough works great on the grill.
 Lay it carefully on the grates and avoid touching for the first minute of cooking.